 Cut, strip, and tear three bunches of turnip and two of mustard greens.
-Peel and cube turnip roots to cook or not.
+If you like, peel and cube/dice turnip roots.
 Put greens in a clean stoppered sink, sprinkle with salt, cover with water, and agitate to knock off sand and other debris.
 Repeat until thoroughly clean.
-Drain thoroughly and load into a pot on medium heat.
-Add about two cups of water or light stock, a chopped white onion, and a half pound of sliced bone-in ham or smoked turkey tail.
-Reduce heat and cover.
+Drain and load into a pot along with roots, a quart of water or light stock, a chopped white onion, and a half pound of sliced bone-in ham or smoked turkey tail.
+After greens have reduced, cut heat to low and cover.
 Stew, stirring occasionally, for at least two hours.
-Adjust salt, add a little pepper, and let sit before serving.
+Add liquid as needed.
+Adjust salt, pepper to taste, and let sit uncovered a half hour before serving with pepper vinegar.

 Good Luck, Dollar Greens, and Penny Peas